 Basecamp Kenya provides educational support through a capacity building programme that provides educational sponsorship at Koiyaki Guiding School, an initiative that trains young men and women in professional and responsible guiding skills.
 Upon completion, the young men and women are employed at Basecamp and other camps around the Mara providing them with a monthly income that contributes towards the economic development of their families.
 On average, about fifty youth graduate from Koiyaki Guiding School every year.

 Yes.
 Since the Basecamp Tree Plantation was established in 2000 we have planted 75,000 trees.
 The aim of the project is to revive the Talek river ecosystem by addressing the pressing issue of deforestation and ground erosion.
 By planting trees we are also seeking to counter the carbon footprint created by our visitors’ air travels.

-Basecamp Kenya in collaboration with Basecamp Spitsbergen is carrying out a carbon offset project where guests at Basecamp Spitsbergen offset their carbon footprint by contributing towards the planting of trees at Basecamp Masai Mara.
-For each guest visiting Gruve 3 in Spitsbergen, Basecamp will plant a new tree in Masai Mara, Kenya.
-This means that as a guest visiting the mine, everyone will help to build the Gruve Tree forest bordering Masai Mara National Reserve – the world’s most precious nature reserve.
+Basecamp Kenya in collaboration with Basecamp Spitsbergen is carrying out a carbon offset project where guests at Basecamp Spitsbergen offset their carbon footprint by contributing towards the planting of trees at Basecamp Maasai Mara.
+For each guest visiting Gruve 3 in Spitsbergen, Basecamp will plant a new tree in Maasai Mara, Kenya.
+This means that as a guest visiting the mine, everyone will help to build the Gruve Tree forest bordering Maasai Mara National Reserve – the world’s most precious nature reserve.
 So far, over 700 indigenous trees have been planted.